pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 The MuPDF source includes generation procedures / makefiles for numerous platforms.
 For Windows platforms, Visual Studio solution and project definitions are provided.

 Consult additional installation hints on PyMuPDF's `main page <https://github.com/rk700/PyMuPDF/>`_ on Github.
-Among other things you will find a Wiki pages with details on building the Windows binaries or user provided installation experiences.
+Among other things you will find Wiki pages with details on building the Windows binaries or user provided installation experiences.

 Step 3: Build / Setup PyMuPDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~